This was up 30.3% from the first quarter of 2021.

 Revenue from licensed casinos was PHP30.14bn, up by 29.5% year-on-year.
 A majority of this – PHP26.88bn – came from Entertainment City.
 The Clark casino generated PHP3.01bn, while the Fiesta casino saw PHP243.9m in revenue.

-Gaming operated by the Philippine Amusement and Gaming Corporation (PAGCOR) totaled at PHP2.61bn, for the quarter, a rise of 5.7%.
+Gaming operated by the Philippine Amusement and Gaming Corporation (PAGCOR) brought in PHP2.61bn, for the quarter, a rise of 5.7%.
 This was mostly from slot machines, which recorded PHP1.64bn in revenue.

-Table games revenue totaled at PHP808.2m, while junket operators generated PHP139.8m.
-In-house bingo revenue amounted to PHP14.6m, while poker totaled at PHP11.2m.
+Table games revenue was PHP808.2m, while junket operations generated PHP139.8m.
+In-house bingo revenue amounted to PHP14.6m, while poker revenue was PHP11.2m.

 The remaining revenue was comprised of other licensed activities.
 Bingo operations saw PHP3.48bn in revenue.
 Electronic sabong – online bets on cockfighting – generated PHP1.66bn across the quarter.